empowerID/empowernow_docs/docs/website_copy/product_gateway.md

-# Product — ARIA Gateway (MCP PEP)
+# Product — ARIA MCP Gateway (MCP PEP)

 ## Overview
-The ARIA Gateway is a policy enforcement point (PEP) at the agent→tool boundary.
+The ARIA MCP Gateway is a policy enforcement point (PEP) at the agent→tool boundary.
 It terminates MCP/HTTP requests, verifies the agent’s ARIA Passport, and enforces policy before any tool executes.
+It is part of the ARIA Shield product family.

 - MCP‑aware ingress: `POST /mcp/{tool_id}`
 - Normalizes PDP responses (nested or top‑level) into enforceable constraints